-A Bond Coat is a thin layer of polymer-modified mortar or polymer-modified thin set mortar that is applied and worked directly into the substrate moments before the stone is installed.
+A Bond Coat is a thin layer of polymer-modified mortar that is applied and worked directly into the substrate moments before the stone is installed.
 Applying the bond coat only to the area you are immediately installing over ensures that it will not dry prior to installation.